-In 2009, the Council adopted Council Regulation (EC) No 428/2009 setting up a Community regime for control of exports, transfer, brokering and transit of dual-use products (Recast).
-The Regulation came into force on 27 August 2009, replacing an EU regulation from 2000, Council Regulation (EC) No 1334/2000.
+In 2021, the European Parliament and the Council adopted Regulation (EU) 2021/821 of the European Parliament and of the Council setting up a Union regime for the control of exports, brokering, technical assistance, transit and transfer of dual-use items (the Dual-Use Regulation).
+The Regulation came into force on 9 September 2021, replacing an EU regulation from 2009, Council Regulation (EC) No 428/2009.
+The scope of control was extended to cover the export of unlisted cyber-surveillance products and the provision of technical assistance.
+A mechanism was also introduced that enables licensing requirements to be imposed based on other Member States' national control lists, as well as two new general EU licences: intra-group transfer of software and technology, and encryption.
 Unlike the international export control regimes, the Regulation is legally binding for Sweden and all other EU Member States.
-The purpose is to, as far as possible, establish free movement of controlled products within the internal market while reinforcing and harmonising the various national systems for the control of exports to third countries.
+The purpose is to establish free movement of controlled products within the internal market while ensuring that the various national systems to achieve effective control of exports to third countries are harmonised between Member States.

 The Regulation unites Member States' undertakings within the scope of the international export control regimes with the greatest possible freedom of movement of goods within the internal market.
-Developments within the regimes are taken into account through regular amendments and updates of the item lists included in the Regulation.
-The s to the Regulation are determined within the framework of first pillar cooperation within the
+Developments within the regimes are considered through annual amendments and updates of the item lists included in the Regulation.
+The annexes to the Regulation have direct effect at a national level.